raymond-arthur/nfl-stats/README.md

 Positive and bigger is better.

-When looking at the defense: a negative EP means the defense gave up less points than expected.
+When looking at the defense: a negative EP means the defense gave up fewer points than expected.
 For example, an EP on defense of -0.25 means the defense gave up less points than expected by 0.25 points.
 Negative and bigger is better.